jmswaney/jmswaney.github.io/content/first_post.rst

 Machine Learning Tips and Tricks
 ********************************
 I leave this here as a sort of wildcard for cool tid-bits that I've learned after hours and hours of digging for answers on Github / Stack Overflow / actual libraries.
-Many of the specific problems encountered during my research touch upon boarder topics in programming, machine learning, and computer vision.
+Many of the specific problems encountered during my research touch upon broader topics in programming, machine learning, and computer vision.
 I'll inevitably feel like I did these topics a huge injustice if I don't address them more completely.